{Financial Goals} Tackle Your Credit Card Debt Today

 Write your goals out.
 Sometimes putting pen to paper makes things so much more real.
 Mental goals will always stay within the mind if you don’t take this first step.

-Let’s Be For Real.
-Sure, I would love to save $1,000,000 in a years’ time…wouldn’t everyone?
+pexels-photo-110473.jpegKeep It Real.
+Sure, I would love to save $10,000,000 in a years’ time…wouldn’t everyone and buy a yacht?
 For my lifestyle, though, that would be a highly unrealistic goal.
 Impractical goals are the enemy of progress.
 I’m not saying lower your standards.
-I’m saying that setting attainable goals and completing them makes you want to push forward while setting unrealistic goals simply enforces a defeated attitude.
+I’m saying that setting attainable goals and completing them makes you want to push forward to reach even higher.
+In contrast, setting unrealistic goals simply enforces a defeated attitude.

 Tell Someone.
 Find someone or several people and tell them your goals.
 Not only will you have someone to help keep you accountable, but if you have someone who actually wants to see you succeed, they will help eliminate triggers that will get you off task.
 This may mean that you will hear the word “no” when you need to hear it but aren’t ready to accept it.

-Check In.
-Last year, I was able to accomplish many of my goals/resolutions because reader, Audrey from Just Add Paris, asked for an update.
+Check-In.
+Last year, I was able to accomplish many of my goals/resolutions because SMC reader, Audrey, asked for an update.
 Little did she know, it made me reflect on the goals that I wrote about and published for the world to read (steps 1 and 4) and made me want to follow through on those long-lost goals.
 In fact, I ended up writing two update reports for those that follow SMC.

 {Honesty is Free} What Does the “Fab Life” Mean to You?